 Rethink Technology Research has established itself over its 21-year history as a thought leader in 5G, and all forms of wireless; the entertainment ecosystem and streaming media; and more recently in energy transition through its service Rethink Energy.

-Rethink offers three streams of market intelligence – first simple periodicals, weekly round-ups of events embedded with pearls of wisdom from our in-house experts; secondly formal revenue forecasts for sub-sectors of each market; and lastly live webinars run by experts, where we present our findings and answer numerous critical questions raised by the attendees.
+Rethink offers three streams of market intelligence – firstly simple periodicals, weekly round-ups of events embedded with pearls of wisdom from our in-house experts; secondly formal revenue forecasts for sub-sectors of each market; and lastly live webinars run by experts, where we present our findings and answer numerous critical questions raised by the attendees.
 Separate from this we provide consulting, advice and white papers to anyone in these technology sub-sectors.

 Rethink has been publishing, forecasting and consulting since 2002 and some of our team has been involved in technology since 1978.